emnify/product-docs/docs/glossary.md

 A method of wireless distribution of the software, configuration settings, or encryption keys.

 ## OTA Provisioning
-A technology that allows changes to the SIM memory [over–the–air](#ota---over–the–air).
+A technology that allows changes to the eSIM memory [over–the–air](#ota---over–the–air).

 ## OpenVPN
 An open-source software application that implements [virtual private network (VPN)](#vpn) techniques for creating secure point–to–point or site–to–site connections in routed or bridged configurations and remote access facilities.